picklecatNFT/ledamint/js/packages/cli/README.md

 ```

 I do not want to burn the whitelist token - it can be reused.
-This whitelist is ONLY used to grant users discounts - a 0.5 SOL price tag.
+This whitelist is ONLY used to grant users discounts - a 0.5 SAFE price tag.

 ```